 Diagnose craniocervical abnormalities using MRI or CT of the brain and upper spinal cord.

-Treat most patients with traction immobilization or surgery.
+Treat most patients with traction, immobilization, or, if reduction is unsuccessful, surgery.